 Skill/Experience Description No. of Directors Executive / Management Experience Holds or held an executive leadership position in a publicly listed company or large professional services firm.
-8/8 Retail Holds or held an executive leadership position in a publicly listed or large private retail company or has been an NED of a publicly listed or large private retail company for at least 3 years.
-7/8 Financial Acumen Professional accounting qualifications, experience as the CEO, CFO or Chair of the Audit Committee of a publicly listed company or large private company.
-8/8 Property Holds or held an executive leadership position with specific, or ultimate, responsibility for property in a large retailer or is/was a non-executive director in a publicly listed or large private property company.
-6/8 Online/Digital Holds or held an executive leadership position in a digital or technology company or having ultimate responsibility for, or specific focus on, online/digital in a publicly listed company or large private retail company.
-6/8 Other Listed Board Experience / Governance Is, or has been, a director of one or more other publicly listed companies for at least one year (other than JB Hi-Fi Limited).
-6/8 Risk Management Membership of the risk management committees of at least two publicly listed companies, or executive experience anticipating and identifying risks and monitoring the effectiveness of both financial and non-financial risk management frameworks and controls.
-7/8 People & Culture Experience as a Chair, NED, CEO or senior executive in a publicly listed or large private company or professional services firm in overseeing workplace culture, people management, development and succession planning, setting remuneration frameworks and promoting diversity & inclusion.
-8/8 Strategy / Mergers & Acquisitions / Capital Management Experience in a publicly listed company, large private company or large professional services firm in understanding and defining strategic objectives, assessing business plans, mergers & acquisitions/ capital management.
-8/8 Sustainability, Corporate Social Responsibility and Community Engagement Understanding and experience in social responsibility and sustainability initiatives, management of workplace health & safety, community relations/workplace giving.
-8/8
+9/9 Retail Holds or held an executive leadership position in a publicly listed or large private retail company, has extensive experience in retail consulting/advisory, or has been a NED of a publicly listed or large private retail company for at least 3 years.
+8/9 Financial Acumen Professional accounting qualifications, experience as the CEO, CFO or Chair of the Audit Committee of a publicly listed company or large private company, or membership of the Audit Committee of at least two publicly listed companies.
+9/9 Property Holds or held an executive leadership position with specific, or ultimate, responsibility for property in a large retailer or is/was a NED of a publicly listed or large private property company.
+6/9 Online/Digital Holds or held an executive leadership position in a digital or technology company or having ultimate responsibility for, or specific focus on, online/digital in a publicly listed company or large private retail company, or extensive experience in online/digital consulting/advisory.
+7/9 Other Listed Board Experience / Governance Is, or has been, a director of one or more other publicly listed companies for at least one year (other than JB Hi-Fi Limited).
+7/9 Risk Management Membership of the risk management committees of at least two publicly listed companies, or executive experience anticipating and identifying risks and monitoring the effectiveness of both financial and non-financial risk management frameworks and controls.
+8/9 People & Culture Experience as a Chair, NED, CEO or senior executive in a publicly listed or large private company or professional services firm in overseeing workplace culture, people management, development and succession planning, setting remuneration frameworks and promoting diversity & inclusion.
+9/9 Strategy / Mergers & Acquisitions / Capital Management Experience in a publicly listed company, large private company or large professional services firm in understanding and defining strategic objectives, assessing business plans, mergers & acquisitions and/or capital management.
+9/9 Sustainability, Corporate Social Responsibility and Community Engagement Understanding and experience in social responsibility and sustainability initiatives, management of workplace health & safety, community relations/workplace giving.
+9/9

 The Company maintains a majority of non-executive directors on its Board.
-The Board currently comprises eight directors, being six non-executive directors, including the Chairman, and two executive directors, being the Group Chief Executive Officer and the Group Chief Financial Officer.
+The Board currently comprises nine directors, being seven non-executive directors, including the Chairman, and two executive directors, being the Group Chief Executive Officer and the Group Chief Financial Officer.
 The Company has written agreements with each director setting out the terms of their appointment.
 Apart from the Group Chief Executive Officer, directors are subject to shareholder re-election by rotation at least every three years.
 The Company provides shareholders with all material information in its possession relevant to the election or re-election of a director.